Rush Limbaugh here behind the Golden EIB microphone, the telephone number.

 All the best.

-Uh he means it when he says he's humbled by this.
+He means it when he says he's humbled by this.

 He really does.

-Uh he doesn't take this for granted.
+He doesn't take this for granted.

 It hasn't gone to his head.

-Running for president, running for vice president, being the nominee, and the vice presidential nominee of your party.
+Running for president, running for vice president, being the nominee and the vice presidential nominee of your party.

 It's really, really rarefied here.

-As you know, there have been what 43, 44 presidents, some of them serve second term, so there hasn't really been them.
+Some of them serve second terms, so there hasn't really been that.

 Do not go away, folks.